 It is noted that in the real world, an adversary has two strategies in order to conduct an adversarial attack on a defender: poison training data, or evade via perturbed test data (Biggio & Roli, 2017; Goodfellow et al., 2018).
 Both overarching strategies are done for a purpose that may not simply involve the failure of the defender to halt an adversarial attack, but knowing that it is not computationally feasible to calculate a single utility function for the adversary (Chakraborty et al., 2021), the assumption made in this work is that the game is zero-sum and the goal of the adversary is simply to induce misclassification within a classifier.
 To reiterate, in this paper, the focus is on the second strategy for adversaries, involving creating adversarial data that “evades” correct classification, and comparing the classification accuracies of a variety of potential methods to address the different methods adversaries can utilize in order to pursue this second strategy.

 Within the context of image classification, the most effective adversarial attacks involve the fabrication of a perturbation whose magnitude epsilon can be measured most commonly by the L0 norm (a measure of magnitude referring to number of features modified), L2 norm (a measure of magnitude referring to the Euclidean distance of the perturbation), or L∞ norm (a measure of magnitude referring to the maximum value of the perturbation) (Carlini & Wagner, 2016b; Ren et al., 2020).
-The L∞ norm is studied the most of all due to its simplicity and convenience in robust optimization (Carlini & Wagner, 2016b).
+The L∞ norm is studied the most due to its simplicity and convenience in robust optimization (Carlini & Wagner, 2016b).

 Defender Strategies

-In the real world, defenders have three overarching strategies in order to modify a classifier and make it more robust to adversarial attacks, as follows:
+In the real world, defenders have three overarching strategies in order to modify a classifier and make it more robust to adversarial attacks:

 Modify Training Data: Training data can be modified in order to generalize the resultant trained model.
 The most prominent approach, adversarial training, involves the insertion of adversarial examples, obtained by simulating an adversary or from nature, into training data.
 This aligns the model’s decision boundaries better towards adversarial examples, allowing the model to more accurately classify them (Goodfellow et al., 2018; Ruan et al., 2021; Zhao et al., 2022).